-- 1. The City Council can approve Downtown Façade Improvement Grants for 409 Douglas Avenue for estimated eligible costs up to \$11,525 for second-story windows, an awning, a kickplate, and storefront glass, plus \$1,000 in design fees. - 2.
-The City Council can determine the proposed grant request is not compliant with Downtown Façade Improvement Grants program goals and objectives or is not visually significant and make a different grant award.

-3. The City Council can refer this request to staff or the applicant for additional information.
+- 1. Approve a Downtown Façade Improvement Grant for 409 Douglas Avenue for estimated eligible costs up to \$15,000 for second-story windows, an awning, a kickplate, and storefront glass, plus \$1,000 in design fees. - 2.
+Determine the proposed grant request is not compliant with Downtown Façade Improvement Grants program goals and objectives or is not visually significant and make a different grant award. - 3.
+Refer this request to staff or the applicant for additional information.